laravel/docs/eloquent-relationships.md

 <a name="defining-relationships"></a>
 ## Defining Relationships

 Eloquent relationships are defined as methods on your Eloquent model classes.
-Since, like Eloquent models themselves, relationships also serve as powerful [query builders](/docs/{{version}}/queries), defining relationships as methods provides powerful method chaining and querying capabilities.
-For example, we may chain additional constraints on this `posts` relationship:
+Since relationships also serve as powerful [query builders](/docs/{{version}}/queries), defining relationships as methods provides powerful method chaining and querying capabilities.
+For example, we may chain additional query constraints on this `posts` relationship:

     $user->posts()->where('active', 1)->get();

-But, before diving too deep into using relationships, let's learn how to define each type.
+But, before diving too deep into using relationships, let's learn how to define each type of relationship supported by Eloquent.

-> {note} Relationship names cannot collide with attribute names as that could lead to your model not being able to know which one to resolve.

 <a name="one-to-one"></a>
 ### One To One

-A one-to-one relationship is a very basic relation.
-For example, a `User` model might be associated with one `Phone`.
-To define this relationship, we place a `phone` method on the `User` model.
-The `phone` method should call the `hasOne` method and return its result:
+A one-to-one relationship is a very basic type of database relationship.
+For example, a `User` model might be associated with one `Phone` model.
+To define this relationship, we will place a `phone` method on the `User` model.
+The `phone` method should call the `hasOne` method and return its result.
+The `hasOne` method is available to your model via the model's `Illuminate\Database\Eloquent\Model` base class:

     <?php